paddytobias/15census_timor_dataclean/README.md

-# Data Processing R scriptlets for 2015 Timor-Leste Census data
+# 2015 Timor-Leste Census data: Data Processing and Analysis in R scriptlets

 *I am still refining these scripts for others to repeat my work.*